EPCCed/eidf-docs/docs/services/gpuservice/index.md

     A project quota is the maximum proportion of the service available for use by that project.

-    This is a sum of all requested resources across all submitted jobs/pods/deployments within a project.

-    Any submitted resource requests that would exceed the total project quota will be rejected.
+    Any submitted job requests that would exceed the total project quota will be queued.

 ## Project Queues